choojun/choojun.github.io/wsl.md

 -----------------------------------------------------------

 ## E. [Hadoop Installation and Configuration](wsl_hadoop)
-1. Hardware requirement: Recommended requirements of WSL or better with internet access constantly ready
+1. Hardware requirement: Recommended requirements of WSL or better with constant internet access ready
 2. Software requirement: WSL 2 with Ubuntu 22.04 distro with **Hadoop 3.3.6**

 ## F. [HDFS File Operations and MapReduce](wsl_hdfs)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6 installed, SSH, DFS and YARN services ready

 ## G. [Spark, PySpark, Spark SQL and Jupyter Notebook](wsl_pyspark)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6 and any web browser installed, SSH, DFS and YARN services ready with **Spark 3.5.1 (for Scala 2.13)**

 ## H. [Spark and Machine Learning](wsl_pyspark_ml)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6 and Spark 3.5.1 installed, SSH, DFS and YARN services ready,

 ## I. [Spark and Visualization](wsl_pyspark_viz)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6, Spark 3.5.1 and Jupyter notebook installed, SSH, DFS and YARN services ready

 ## J. [Kafka Installation and Configuration](wsl_hadoop_kafka)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6, Spark 3.5.1, any web browser and Jupyter notebook installed, SSH, DFS and YARN services ready with **Scala 2.13** and **Kafka 3.7.0**

 ## K. [HBase Installation and Configuration](wsl_hadoop_hbase)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6, Spark 3.5.1, Scala 2.13, Kafka 3.7.0 installed and SSH, DFS and YARN services ready with **HBase 2.5.7**

 ## L. [HappyBase Installation and Configuration](wsl_hadoop_happybase)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6, Spark 3.5.1, Scala 2.13, Kafka 3.7.0, HBase 2.5.7, any web browser and Jupyter notebook installed, SSH, DFS and YARN services ready

 ## M. [Hive Installation and Configuration](wsl)
-1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+1. Hardware requirement: Requirements as for the WSL or better with constant internet access ready
 2. Software requirement: Hadoop 3.3.6 installed and SSH, DFS and YARN services ready with **Hive 3.1.3**

 -----------------------------------------------------------